Intelligent Traffic Management Systems

 Automatic road enforcement

-ITS can be used to identify drivers who disobey traffic rules and enforce immediate punishments.
+People traffic management systems can be used to identify drivers who disobey traffic rules and enforce immediate punishments.
 The system uses cameras to identify cars that exceed the speed limit and electromagnetic radars that measure the speed precisely.
 Additional measures include intelligent traffic lights management systems and bus lane cameras, which spot cars that travel in bus-only road sections.
 Level-crossing cameras are used to spot drivers that illegally cross railways.

 Vehicle-to-vehicle communication, also known as V2V, is the use of communicating nodes, machine learning, and AI to enable vehicle cooperation for assuring seamless and safe traffic.
 Vehicles can transmit data about their speed, direction, trajectory, and technical state.